calebwoods/calebwoods.github.io/_posts/2015-08-02-ssh-ansible-host.md

   - scripting
 ---

 For my current project we have [Ansible](http://docs.ansible.com/) deploy scripts for our handful of services to a set of development servers.
 This has generally worked well, but occasionally we need to SSH directly to the server to debug an issue.
-Ideally I'd like to SSH to a server via it's Ansible host name rather than having to look up its IP or machine name.
+Ideally I'd like to SSH to a server via it's Ansible hostname rather than having to look up its IP or machine name.

 To my knowledge this doesn't exist out of the box with Ansible, so I set about writing a simple Bash function to serve this purpose.